 With a lifelong passion for painting and drawing, Grant found herself over the years increasingly drawn to fine art.
 Having begun her studies in Boston and Hong Kong, on her return to Scotland, she undertook a postgraduate course in painting and now works from her Edinburgh studio.

-She is also currently working on Stone Moon a collaborative exhibition with the poet and writer Fiona Sampson , which will be opening at the Sidney Nolan Trust, Herefordshire, 4th April - 10th May 2020.
+Stone Moon a collaborative exhibition with the poet and writer Fiona Sampson, which was opening in 2020 at the Sidney Nolan Trust, Herefordshire, has been postponed due to Covid to Spring 2021.